Our computational challenges are so big, complex and unique we can't just purchase off-the-shelf hardware, we've got to make it ourselves.

 Establish and drive low power states and corresponding product power goals.

 Perform algorithm development, modeling and analysis of power management approaches.

 Identify power optimization techniques applicable at different design levels.

 Produce detailed documents for the proposed implementation or power management block.
 Drive trade-off analysis for engineering reviews and product roadmap decisions.

 Bachelor's degree in Electrical Engineering or equivalent practical experience.

-5 years of experience in power management or power design / methodology.
+Experience in power management or power design / methodology.

-Experience with ASIC power analysis methodology.
+Experience in ASIC power analysis methodology.

 Preferred qualifications :

 MS / PhD degree in Electronics or Computer Engineering / Science, with an emphasis on computer architecture, performance, power analysis.